 Enalapril Side Effects

-Applies to enalapril: oral powder for solution, oral tablet
+Applies to enalapril: oral solution, oral tablet.

-You should check with your doctor immediately if any of these side effects occur when taking enalapril:More common
+Check with your doctor immediately if any of the following side effects occur while taking enalapril:

 - Blurred vision

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - Chest pain

 Some side effects of enalapril may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - Lack or loss of strength